top of page

 Ardeshir almost weeps with disappointment.

 “Wallets for your gas ration cards Look and see.
-New wallets for your gas ration cards, look and see.”
+Look and see.”

 “Go on, get out of here, “ A driver on Ardeshir’s passenger side suddenly yells out.
 “Go on, I spit on the gas rationing cards.
 If it wasn’t for these stupid gas rationing cards, we wouldn’t need your damn wallets.
 We wouldn’t be waiting in this stupid line.
-Go on, get out of my sight.
-Gas rationing card wallet, how stupid does the government think us?”
+Go on, get out of my sight.”

 The vendor halts, seemingly stunned by the driver’s anger.
 And yet it is never bad to have gotten someone’s attention.
 It is the most important first step towards any kind of sale.

-“Not only for gas rationing cards.
-Oh no, not only for that!”, the vendor shouts as if in answer to the complaining man and also for the benefit of the neighboring drivers, “ Other things too.
-Money, receipts.
+“Not only for gas rationing cards, my friend.
+Oh no, not only for that!”, the vendor shouts for the benefit of the neighboring drivers, “ Other things too.
+Space for money, receipts.
 ID cards.
 Room for all.
-Plus the new gas cards.
 Such magnificent gas card wallets.
 Take a look. “

 “Didn’t you hear me.”
 The driver yells back as the vendor nears. “ Go on get out of here.
-We don’t want your gas rationing card wallets.
-We don’t want these useless gas rationing cards.
-And most of all we don’t want the stupid bureaucrats who caused us to have these stupid gas rationing cards in the first place!”
+We don’t want this useless gas rationing.
+We don’t want your stupid wallets..”

 As the vendor is swallowed by another wave of cars, the complaining driver looks over to Ardeshir .
 “Can you believe this?
 The lines are longer every day.”